Result 3. All children are curious learners progressing towards their full potential

 Funding

-• Implement a city-wide PSA and media/marketing campaign to raise awareness about the importance of school readiness
+• Implement a robust multi-lingual, county-wide campaign across various media to raise awareness about school readiness

 • Increase funding to conduct ECI screenings for more children ages 0 to 3